When was Yale Founded?

 The teaching staff at Yale is made up of some of the most eminent authorities in their respective professions (including the upcoming recipient of the Nobel Prize in Literature, Louise Glück).

-• The Special Divisional Major is an option for students interested in an academic study that is distinct from other major programs (usually interdisciplinary).
+• The Special Divisional Major is an option for students interested in academic study that is distinct from other major programs (usually interdisciplinary).

 • Multidisciplinary Academic Programs, sometimes known as MAPs, are a collection of majors that are offered in multidisciplinary subjects, including the following: